Riso-stratifications and a tree invariant: introduction

-Given that the riso-stratification of a set $X$ is entirely canonical, it can be considered as an invariant of the singularities of $X$.
-From that point of view, it is merely the shadow of a much stronger invariant which we call the \emph{riso-tree} of $X$.
-Intuitively, this riso-tree describes certain (infinitesimal) loci of equi-singularity.
-The main result of this paper states that those loci are ``algebraic in nature''.
-This is a key ingredient needed to define the riso-stratification of $X$.
+An interesting benefit of a notion of stratification being canonical is that it yields an invariant of singularities: to a singularity $a \in X$, one associates the dimension of the stratum containing $a$.
+In the case of Whitney stratifications over $\CC$, Teissier \cite{Tei.varPol2} gave an explicit description of that invariant in terms of polar varieties.
+Taking such a point of view, the riso-stratification is merely the shadow of a much stronger invariant which we call the \emph{riso-tree} of $X$.
+It is this riso-tree which is really the central object of study of this paper.

-To get some intuition about the information contained in the riso-tree of $X$, consider the trumpet $X = \bX(\CC) \subseteq \CC^3$ from Figure~\ref{fig:trumpet} (on p.~\pageref{fig:trumpet}).
+As an example, consider the trumpet $X = \bX(\CC) \subseteq \CC^3$ from Figure~\ref{fig:trumpet} (on p.~\pageref{fig:trumpet}).
 Its riso-stratification consists of one (zero-dimensional) stratum at the origin and one (two-dimensional) stratum consisting of the rest of $X$.
 The riso-tree associated to $X$ additionally sees a kind of one-dimensional germ at the origin, reflecting the fact that the tangent cone of $\bX(\CC)$ at $0$ is singular along the $x$-axis.
-Note that this is closely related to Mostowski's Lipschitz stratifications, which have an actual one-dimensional stratum leaving the origin to the right.
-However, while this one-dimensional stratum of the Lipschitz stratification is inherently non-canonical, the riso-tree only recalls the canonical aspect of it.
+This singularity of the tangent cone is also detected by Mostowski's Lipschitz stratifications: Lipschitz-stratifying $X$ yields an actual one-dimensional stratum leaving the origin to the right.
+However, while this one-dimensional stratum is inherently non-canonical, the riso-tree captures that information in a canonical way.
+Another advantage of the riso-tree is the simplicity of its definition, compared to the ingenious but highly non-trivial definition of Lipschitz stratifications.

-Understanding the full riso-tree (and not just the riso-stratification) is necessary for our application to Poincaré series.
-In particular, it allows us to prove that motivic integration interacts well with our formalism.
-A completely different application will be given in \cite{iC.vitu}, where riso-trees will be used to define a (motivic, singular) version of the Vitushkin invariants.
-For this application, a crucial aspect is that the riso-tree is entirely canonical.